barneycarroll/dummy-repo-rewrite/README.md

-# dummy-repo
+# dummy-repo [rewrite]
-I'm going to try and clone this repo while maintaining issue links.
-Wish me luck.
+This is a diverging branch.
+I'll preserve this in the clone I'll make.